ipspace/blog/content/posts/2022/11/public-cloud-snowflakes.md

 * Tenants can configure their networks with point-and-click GUI, API, automation tools, CLI, infrastructure-as-code tools, or cats jumping on a keyboard.
 The infrastructure team doesn't care.
 * Infrastructure team is responsible for the proper operation of the infrastructure; the tenants are responsible for the results of their actions.
 AWS published a wonderful [shared responsibility model](https://aws.amazon.com/compliance/shared-responsibility-model/) document describing that.

-You can use the exact same approach in a private cloud.
-All you need to do is to pay for VMware NSX licenses.
+You can use the exact same approach in a private cloud, but you better start with VMware NSX licenses.
 A well-supported OpenStack distribution might work as well[^BYO], although I haven't heard much about OpenStack in recent years.
 Is it still a thing?

 Too expensive?
 It's cheaper to let the infrastructure engineers suffer through VLAN nightmares and static route quagmires?
+PBR in transport network?
+Seriously?
 It might be just me, but if I were one of those engineers, I would already have a highly polished resume ;)

 In other words, don't blame a concept if you have to work in a toxic environment where it's impossible to apply it.

-[^GT]: Keeping in mind most of the more popular talks from Google are nothing else but [thinly veiled recruitment drives](https://blog.ipspace.net/2018/03/before-commenting-on-someone-mentioning.html)
+[^GT]: Keeping in mind most of the more popular talks from Google are nothing else but [thinly veiled recruitment drives](https://blog.ipspace.net/2018/03/before-commenting-on-someone-mentioning.html) ([here's another example](https://www.micahlerner.com/2022/10/08/sdn-in-the-stratosphere-loons-aerospace-mesh-network.html)).

 [^BYO]: Or roll out your own version of OpenStack.
 I know people who needed a few years (and a few wasted millions) to realize that's hard.